Ivorforce/NumDot/docs/classes/class_nd.rst

 The behavior depends on the arguments in the following way:

+If either of the arguments is 0-D, the operation fails.

 If both arguments are 2-D they are multiplied like conventional matrices.

+If the first argument is 1-D, it is promoted to a matrix by prepending a 1 to its dimensions.
+After matrix multiplication the prepended 1 is removed.

+If the second argument is 1-D, it is promoted to a matrix by appending a 1 to its dimensions.
+After matrix multiplication the appended 1 is removed.

 If either argument is N-D, N > 2, it is treated as a stack of matrices residing in the last two indexes and broadcast accordingly.